nanjizal/triangleGML-samples/README.md

 # triangleGML-samples
 A samples folder shows XML shapes rendered as pixels in CPU software coded with **Haxe language**.

 <sub>Currently the examples are setup for the haxe c++ target to create png's.</sub>
 <sub>Initially **pixelImageXY** was developed in Haxe Javascript target, rendered on a Canvas.</sub>

-In theory pixelimageXY can be used on any Haxe target/toolkit although transfer of pixels may need implementing in some cases.
+<sub>In theory pixelimageXY can be used on any Haxe target/toolkit although transfer of pixels may need implementing in some cases.</sub>

-**triangleGML** is just a generic abstract class shell.
+<sub>**triangleGML** is just a generic abstract class shell.
 The generics **DRAWTOOL** and **IMAGETOOL** can be implemented by extending the abstact classes with underscore ending names.
 The **TriangleXML_** class needs extending with a get **getTriangleGML** implementation using a switch statement that returning a shape class from an XML node name.
-So for instance you can use TriangleGML as a starting point for Canvas implementation.
+So for instance you can use TriangleGML as a starting point for Canvas implementation.</sub>

 ## Dependancies
 - https://github.com/nanjizal/triangleGML abstract xml shape parser